 -

-Alembic.
+Still.
 Iron and copper trivet.
 19th century.
-A still with a globular body with four handles made of another metal and an elongated neck, which has a lid and a pipe to expel the condensed liquid after distillation.
+A globular still with four handles made of another metal and an extended neck, which has a lid and a pipe to expel the condensed liquid after distillation.

 · Size: 115x80x125 cms.